CLDC-OU/Labor-Market/README.md

 > [!IMPORTANT]
 > These Files Should Exist and Be Updated Annually:
 > * CIP_TO_SOC_CROSSWALK: File from NCES that gives CIP to SOC conversion.
 [Link](https://nces.ed.gov/ipeds/cipcode/post3.aspx?y=56)
-> * MAJORS: File from OU that lists all majors and associated CIP codes at Oakland University
+> * MAJORS: File from OU that lists all majors and associated CIP codes at Oakland University (Processed and saved in Careers Google Drive)
 > * LIGHTCAST_OCCUPATION_REPORT: Occupation Table report from Lightcast (**SET YEARS TO INCLUDE NEXT SUBSET IN SPAN -- EX: if 2023-2033 change to 2024-2034).
 [Link](https://analyst.lightcast.io/analyst/?t=4ntrw#h=QDCXTPV.5CE7KuiyBpH9GyNG_J&page=occupation_table&vertical=standard&nation=us)
 > * MISMATCHED_LIGHTCAST_CODES: Custom text file that includes conversions of codes that are incorrectly listed on Lightcast.
 > * HOT_50_INPUT: The Michigan Center for Data and Analytics Hot Jobs Report.
 [Link](https://www.michigan.gov/mcda/reports/michigan-hot-50)